kgxsz/devops-101/part-one/README.md

 A note on security: network ACLs and security groups only make up two layers of security.
 In the wild, you'll be configuring security for the instance itself as well.
 Security is a deep and complex subject.
 Keep in mind that just these two layers alone shouldn't make up your entire security check list!

 ### Provisioning an EC2 instance
-You now have your own Virtual Provate Cloud, with a locked down subnet.
-Let's go ahead and provision an EC2 instance.
+Alright, so we're now at a point where we've set up our environment and are ready to launch an EC2 instance.

+You're doing so well, don't give up!

 - go to EC2 in the services tab
 - go to the 'Instances' section in the left hand pane